cesar-sap/abap_fm_json/README.md

 ## How to install

+*Many people are currently getting trouble to make SAPLink work.
+If you come accross problems, I have made available a transport request for direct import into an ABAP system in [transport/750](https://github.com/cesar-sap/abap_fm_json/tree/master/transport/750).

 In order to install this you need [SAPLink](https://sap.assembla.com/spaces/saplink/wiki).
 First install SAPLink in your ABAP server following the [SAPLink installation instrucctions](http://wiki.scn.sap.com/wiki/display/ABAP/SAPlink+User+Documentation).
 Be sure to install the required [SAPLink plugins](https://www.assembla.com/spaces/saplink/wiki/SAPlink_plugin_list).
 To minimize trouble, I recommend your installing the [Nugget that contains all commonly used plugings](https://www.assembla.com/spaces/saplink-plugins/subversion/source/HEAD/build).

 This adaptor works with any ABAP version from 7.0 onwards.
 I have tested it in 7.31, 7.40 and 7.50, which are the three releases where I can currently maintain it.
 If you are using any older release please contact me for indications.